Gov. Kevin Stitt: 'I support sports betting in Oklahoma' - NewsBreak

 OKLAHOMA CITY (KOKH) — Deer hunters in Oklahoma are having a banner year, according to figures released Thursday by the Oklahoma Department of Wildlife Conservation.
 The Oklahoma Department of Wildlife Conservation said preliminary numbers show hunters 128,796 harvested deer had been reported by hunters as of Monday.
 The previous...

-OKLAHOMA CITY (KOKH) — Oklahoma Attorney General John O'Connor announced four new settlements in the State's opioid litigation.
-O'Connor says with these new settlements, Oklahoma has now recovered more than $900 million in opioid settlements.
-These settlements rank Oklahoma near the top of all states in total funds recovered on a per-capita basis from the companies alleged to bear partial responsibility for the State's opioid crisis.
+TULSA, Okla.
+(KTUL) — Oklahoma Attorney General John O'Connor announced four new settlements with the state's opioid litigation.
+With these new settlements, Oklahoma ranks near the top of all states in total funds recovered per capita from companies alleged to bear the responsibility for Oklahoma's opioid crisis.
+“The opioid...

 Oklahoma National Guard mourns loss of 28-year-old Spc.
 Mark Calcut, Jr.